 - their unearned income (rental income, gifts, support, gains from stocks, interests, etc).

-Medicaid Fraud Investigation FAQ
+NY Medicaid Fraud Investigation FAQ

 - What is the difference between Medicaid and Family Health Plus?

 Medicaid is a program involving federal government and every state individually to provide health insurance to people with low income.

 Family Health Plus – is the program for people between the ages 19 and 64 who are not eligible for Medicaid and have no other means to obtain health insurance.